cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 	{{site.data.alerts.callout_success}}
 	The `issuer` and `audience` fields in the token must match values [configured in your cluster settings](#configure-your-cluster-to-accept-your-external-identity-provider).
 	{{site.data.alerts.end}}
-- You must have a user identity on a {{ site.data.products.db }} organization.
-For help setting up an organization and cluster, see: [Quickstart with CockroachDB](quickstart.html).
 - You must have access to a SQL user with either the [`admin` role](../{{site.versions["stable"]}}/security-reference/authorization.html#admin-role) or the [`MODIFYCLUSTERSETTING`](../{{site.versions["stable"]}}/security-reference/authorization.html#supported-privileges), in order to update cluster settings.
 This is required to add an external token issuer/IdP.
-- A SQL user corresponding to the service account must be pre-provisioned on the cluster (or you must have access to a SQL role allowing you to create such a user). `ccloud` will prompt you to make this user if it does not already exist.
+- A SQL user corresponding to the service account must be pre-provisioned on the cluster (or you must have access to a SQL role allowing you to create such a user).

+### Manually provision a service account

+To create a service account, you must:

+- Create a service account/IAM username with your external IdP (for example, GCP).
+- Create a SQL username in your cluster.
+- Ensure the correspondence between IdP username and SQL username is covered by your [identity mapping configuration], as described in what follows.

 ### Configure your cluster to accept your external identity provider